 According to the National Association of Shoplifting Prevention (2006), more than 9 percent of consumers are shoplifters.
 They are apprehended, on average, only once in every 48 times they shoplift.
 There are many types of retail theft, which can be measured by calculating the loss from employee theft, shoplifting or organized retail crime, administrative errors, vendor fraud, and return fraud.

 Who shoplifts?
 There is no typical profile of a shoplifter.
-Based on our experience of interviewing offenders, shoplifters can be male or female, of any race, as young as five or well over their seventies.
+Based on our experience of interviewing offenders, shoplifters can be male or female, of any race, as young as five or well into their seventies.

 Offenders also vary in their level of experience, motivation, and method of shoplifting.
 Most shoplifters can be categorized as either amateurs (opportunistic) or professionals (highly skilled).
 Amateurs are typically driven by personal use or desire for a product (e.g., food, clothing, or status) and shoplift when they perceive little or no risk.
 The amateur is usually cautious and apprehensive.